kodecocodes/flutter-sample-project/README.md

      android:label="Super App"
 ```

-This name will appear under the app's launch icon on the user's Android device.
+This name will appear under the app's launcher icon on the user's Android device.

 ### iOS